nicklepickle/fe-compare/README.md

 Toggling dark mode was largely trivial due to the fairly new color-scheme property.
-One key difference between how Svelte and Vue handle component css vs JSX is that css can be scoped entirely to the component e.g. `h2 {color:purple}` would only style h2's within the component where the css was included while in JSX any component css is global.
+One key difference between how Svelte and Vue handle component css vs JSX is that css can be scoped entirely to the component e.g. `h2 {color:purple}` would only style h2's within the component.
+In JSX, css included in a component is global.

 #### Vite
 The unsung hero in this project as a whole is Vite.
 Vite provided a fantastic starting point for all of the libraries, user friendly dev and build tools and a simple integration with the purposefully basic express back end.
 I doubt I would have had the patience to